Code-Institute-Submissions/milestone-project-119/README.md

 ## **What does it do and what does it need to fulfill?**
 This is my second milestone project where I have designed, created and built a mobile-first, fully responsive and interactive website for experiencing the county of Cornwall, England.
-My goals with this website are to share the uniqueness of what Cornwall has to offer, inspiring people to visit and learn about its history of Cornish mining, sea fishing, and culture and heritage.
+My goals with this website are to share the uniqueness of what Cornwall has to offer, inspiring people to visit and learn about its history of Cornish mining, sea fishing, culture and heritage.

-I have taken my knowledge learnt from the first five modules of the Full Stack Web Developer course, (HTML, CSS Fundamentals, User Centric Frontend
+I have taken my knowledge learned from the first five modules of the Full Stack Web Developer course, (HTML, CSS Fundamentals, User Centric Frontend
 Development, JavaScript Fundamentals and Interactive Frontend Development Modules) to provide a clear, functioning and responsive website that demonstrates a proficient use of HTML5, CSS3 and JavaScript.
 The Bootstrap Framework was used along side these programming languages to help give the site a clear strucutre and ensure the site is as responsive as possible for use across various screen sizes, including desktop, tablet and